syncfusion-content/windowsforms-docs/WindowsForms/autocomplete/Customization.md

 {% highlight C# %}

+this.autoComplete1.AdjustHeightToItemCount = false;
-this.autoComplete1.AdjustHeightToItemCount = false;this.autoComplete1.AutoPersistentDropDownSize = true;
+this.autoComplete1.AutoPersistentDropDownSize = true;
 this.autoComplete1.PreferredHeight = 100;
 this.autoComplete1.PreferredWidth = 300;